cbdq-io/sbus-router/README.md

 | application_properties | dict or None                          | Any properties that were set on the source message. |

-An example custom sender is implemented in the file `tests/resources/custom.py` with another available at `examples/custom.py`.
+An example custom sender is implemented in the file `tests/resources/custom.py`.
 If there is an async function defined in the module file called `close` then this will be called (with no arguments) as part of the shutdown process.

 ## Useful External Links